sophice/ow2-battle-pass-calculator/README.md

 * Cool Overwatch font
 * Cool Overwatch orange
-* Saving your inputs so you don't have to re-enter it every time
+* Saving your inputs so you don't have to keep re-entering them

 ## Contribute